irka775/little-explorers/README.md

 ### Acknowledgments

 Throughout the development of Little Explorers, I received incredible support, guidance, and inspiration from various people.
 I would like to take a moment to express my gratitude to first : to my husband,for his unwavering support and encouragement throughout this journey.
 His motivation and belief in me kept me going even during the toughest moments.
 Secondly to Laura_ci(cohort facilitator) for inspiring me and providing valuable guidance on how to structure a clear and professional README documentation.
 Her advice has been instrumental in helping me create a well-organized and informative project.
+Also project **[StepUp](https://github.com/johnvenkiah/CI_PP5_John_Venkiah)**served as a template for structuring my README documentation, providing valuable insights into organizing information clearly and effectively.
 I would also like to extend my gratitude to all the Tutors at Code Institute for their patience and support.
 Thank you for your guidance, patience, and invaluable support throughout this journey.
 The development of Little Explorers has been a challenging yet rewarding experience.
 The support, guidance, and resources mentioned above played a crucial role in making this project successful.